The Ultimate PCAP

 • TCP fragmented segments

-• TCP RSTs from real server vs. “spoofed” from the firewall
+• TCP RSTs from real server vs. “spoofed” from a firewall

 • Traceroute (aka hop limit/TTL trick via Linux (UDP destination ports ≥ 33434), Windows (echo-requests), and Layer-4 Traceroute LFT (TCP port 25)) v6/v4